Kirchberg/Kirchberg/README.md

 ## Hi reptilians 🐍
 ### My name is Kirill!

-- 🤓 Master's degree of Computer Science | BMSTU
+- 🤓 Master's degree of Computer Science | BMSTU (GPA: 4.95)
 - 🌱 I’m currently making the new game changer project
 - ⚡ Shiba Inu is the best dog in the world 🐕
 - ❤️ Love: Cool decisions that makes app better